fastify/ajv-compiler/README.md

 The Fastify factory function is just one per server instance and it is called for every encapsulated context created by the application through the `fastify.register()` call.

-Every Validator Compiler produced has a dedicated AJV instance, so, this factory will try to produce as less as possible AJV instances to reduce the memory footprint and the startup time.
+Every Validator Compiler produced, has a dedicated AJV instance, so, this factory will try to produce as less as possible AJV instances to reduce the memory footprint and the startup time.

 The variables involved to choose if a Validator Compiler can be reused are: